 Let’s be honest, for 95% of us, taking notes is tough—but the value, benefit, and results clearly outweigh the arduous task of note-taking.

 Personally, I have always struggled with taking notes.
-While it is always helpful, the actual discipline of taking them regularly is just that…discipline.
+While it is always helpful, the actual discipline of taking them regularly is just that…a discipline.
 Here at Solomon, we have an internal rule that all client meetings require notes, and we send them in a follow-up email (with few exceptions.)

 To sharpen your own note-taking discipline, I put together a note-taking template, as well as best practices, borrowed and created, to give myself an edge.